Mr-AnyThink/ctf_app/README.md

     .
 ```

-If you too change it after you lauched, delete ctf.db from folder "instance" (It'll get created when you launch the).
+If you want to change it after you lauched the app, delete ctf.db from folder "instance" (It'll get created when you launch the).
 Update the password and re-run.
 Note deleting ctf.db will delete all change and start as fresh instance.

 ###########################